deepguider/dg_cart_ros/README.md

 If you can run the following to add `dg_ws` to `ROS_PACKAGE_PATH`.
 * `echo "source ~/dg_ws/install/setup.bash" >> ~/.bashrc`

-Or you can run `source ~/dg_ws/install/setup.bash` every time when you open a terminal.
+Or you need to run `source ~/dg_ws/install/setup.bash` every time when you open a terminal.

 #### Installing dg\_cart\_ros
 1. Clone dg\_cart\_ros repository